kkeller39/knowledge-center/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Get to the first live chat message

-To get the most basic version of chat up and running, brands need to insert a generic ‘chat’ button their website.
+To get the most basic version of chat up and running, brands need to insert a generic ‘chat’ button on their website.
 Getting to the first chat is simple and can be done through three steps:

 1. Website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like chat to appear.
 2. Create users for the agents that will be taking the conversations.
 See how to [set up users](admin-settings-create-and-manage-users.html).